 5. Are there potential sore spots or unique sentiments that we should have in mind?
 In instances where you may have lost a loved one, especially in a significant wedding day role such as a parent, it could be good to share this in advance.
 If there are other important considerations, ranging from health to religious rituals or personal preferences, then make sure to be open about these things if they could impact your wedding day experience.

 We hope you enjoyed hearing the questions that can help begin to give you tips for building a wedding day shot list.

-Our team of professionals around the United States have captured many kinds of weddings.
+Our team of professional Texas wedding photographers and videographers have captured many kinds of weddings.
 As you can imagine, as unique as each wedding will be, so are each of the couples that we serve.
 It’s our job to worry about what goes on your wedding day shot list, not yours, but it’s important to know what you care about most so that we can help bring your vision to life.

 Here's how we do things at Joy Photo and Video.
 We will provide you with a standard shot list which are built into our custom timelines.
 These will cater to both our photo and video team members supporting your big day.

 Our timeline template allows you to include your ‘VIPs’ for each portion of the wedding day.
 This informs our team what is most important to you so that we capture the shots that we know you can’t do without.
 This also gives you the ability to add your own inspired custom moments throughout the day.

 As we continue throughout our partnership, you will work directly with our team so that we can provide you with more guidance and tips from our experience.
 If you’re looking for a professional photographer and videographer who can help take some of the stress off your shoulders, we’re here to help.
 Check out our portfolio of photos and videos.

 We provide photo and video services to couples in the primary city hubs of Texas and their surrounding areas: